eoinsheehan/blog/draft/design-patterns.md

 ## Things to look out for
 The following a some techniques to keep top of mind when looking to keep objects loosely coupled and open to change:

-- DRY code tolerates change because any change in behavior can be made by changing code in just one place.
+- **DRY** code tolerates change because any change in behavior can be made by changing code in just one place.
-- If you feel that a comment isnecessary this could be a candidate for moving behaviour into a dedicated method.
+- If you feel that a comment is necessary this could be a candidate for moving behaviour into a dedicated method.
-- Either do not test private methods or, if you must, segregate those tests from the tests of public methods.
+- Either do not test **private methods** or, if you must, segregate those tests from the tests of public methods.
-- Strongly consider when chaining methods together to stay in line with the Law of Demeter ("only talk to your neighbour")
+- Strongly consider when chaining methods together to stay in line with the **Law of Demeter** ("only talk to your neighbour")
 - violations of the law of demeter are an indication that your public interfaces are lacking

 Inheritence is a specialisation